Skip to content

 What is a health and safety audit?

 A health and safety audit is a high-level assessment of organizational health and safety.
-The audit investigates a company’s health and safety policies, processes, procedures, systems and more to identify what gaps are present and the steps needed to accurately mitigate the risks and hazards in the workplace.
+The audit investigates a company’s health and safety policies, processes, procedures and systems to identify what gaps are present and the steps needed to accurately mitigate the risks and hazards in the workplace.
 Additionally, it is an excellent tool that shows the aspects of continuous improvement to an organization’s health and safety.

 Usually, an audit is heavily reliant on the industry of the organization.
 It should be detailed and comprehensive, containing all elements of the workplace that need regular maintenance and check-ups.
 The audit checklist should include potential risks and indicate the likelihood and severity of the risk and hazard impact.